 Pakistan was already too late to shift to Euro-2, it did so in 2012, almost twelve years after the standards were phased out from the rest of the world.
 We still roll out Euro-2 standard cars even though the fuel has been upgraded to Euro-5 couple of years ago.
 In 2020, local auto industry said it needed 2 years to shift to Euro-2, however even after two years there is no sign of a complete switch to Euro-5 compliant vehicles, sparing some newcomers which are bringing in newer vehicles with modern & fuel efficient combustion engines.

 Its about time we try to catch up to the world by making a transition to electric vehicles rather than opting to remain a couple of steps behind by going for hybrids first & then EVs.
-There is nothing wrong in introducing hybrids in Pakistan, but it should not in anyway become a hindrance towards embracing the EVs.
+There is nothing wrong with introducing hybrids in Pakistan, but it should not in any way become a hindrance towards embracing the EVs.